tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since the RestingState subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
 1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
 Enter REST for the resting-state data.
 2. An optional prefix to indicate the exact scan identifiers on which the conncetivity analysis needs to be conducted.
 It is recommended that the realigned functional data is used at this stage.
 Enter r for the realigned functional (resting-state) images.

+## 5. Post-processing

+After the first-level analysis of both the emotion task and resting-state data, a number of post-processing steps need to be performed, before the group-level analysis can be conducted.
+Many of the data post-processing methods in the [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) module are conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.

+The following post-processing steps are supported by the pipeline:
+1. Normalization of the beta (connectivity) maps (see section 2.8)
+2. Optional: smoothing of the normalized beta (connectivity) maps (see section 2.9)
+3. Creation of an across-subjects study-specific FOV mask (see setion 5.1)
+4. Creation of an across-subjects study-specific average (T1) brain (see section 5.2)
+5. Creation of an across-subjects study-specific grey matter mask (see section 5.3)
+6. Extraction of QC-FC motion correction bencmark (see section 5.4)
+7. Extraction of discriminability motion correction benchmark (see section 5.5)